 For one week in November, medicine regulators across the globe simultaneously share campaign materials on their social media channels, with the hashtag #MedSafetyWeek.
 In 2017, the campaign focused on over-the-counter medicines, while in 2018 it dealt with safe use of medicines in children and pregnancy.

 Campaign materials include eye-catching animations produced by UMC, featuring funny cartoon characters whose unfortunate misuse of medicines leads to comical calamities.
 The short animations are adapted for use in each participating country – with text in the local language, logo of the medicine regulatory authority and a link to the national reporting system.
 We also produced generic versions of the animations in English, Spanish, Portuguese and Arabic.
 They can be viewed on UMC’s YouTube channel.

-The next campaign will run in November 2019.
-More information will be available shortly.
+The next campaign will run on 25–29 November 2019.
+More information will be available shortly here.

 The campaign materials can be shared on your personal or professional social media channels to raise awareness of adverse drug reactions and encourage people to report.
 You can also encourage pharmacovigilance centres, patient organisations, and medical or pharmaceutical associations in your country to share the animations.

 If you would like to take part in the next campaign, or would like to have animations from past campaigns customized for your country, please contact UMC’s communications team.
 In return, we ask that you share your plan for how you will use the animations, and information on your audience’s response to the campaign.